Module ngx_stream_upstream_module

 To prevent DNS spoofing, it is recommended configuring DNS servers in a properly secured trusted local network.

-The optional status_zone parameter enables collection of DNS server statistics of requests and responses in the specified zone.
+The optional status_zone parameter (1.17.5) enables collection of DNS server statistics of requests and responses in the specified zone.
+The parameter is available as part of our commercial subscription.

 Syntax: resolver_timeout time;